 PFMC Safeguarding and Child Protection Policy

 (Priory Farm Music Camp and Priory Farm Music Camp+ are both hereafter referred to as PFMC for the purposes of this policy.
-Children can be read as children and young people for the purposes of this policy, since PFMC+ is a camp for teenagers rather than children)
+‘Children’ can be read as children and young people for the purposes of this policy, since PFMC+ is a camp for teenagers rather than children.
+Music teachers, pastoral team, chefs, site staff and volunteers can be read as ‘staff’ for the purposes of this policy.)

 Overview